The complete guide to corporate mileage reimbursement

 Other maintenance

-There are other maintenance costs that can crop up every now and then such as replacing brake pads, oil changes, and more.
+There are other maintenance costs that can pop up on a regular basis such as replacing brake pads, doing oil changes, and so on.
 These are all critical to keep maintained in order to improve the overall health and longevity of the car.

 Insurances, taxes, and depreciation costs